nazufel/wizter/README.md

 This repository holds code for a demonstration of [Telepresence](https://www.telepresence.io/).
 Below describes the scripts and commands to setup the demo and run through it.

-The demonstration has three components, all running inside of a Kubernetes cluster, that are not accessable from outside of the cluster (which is the point of Telepresence):
+The demonstration has three components, all running inside of a Kubernetes cluster, that are not accessible from outside of the cluster (which is the point of Telepresence):

 * [MongoDB](https://docs.mongodb.com/)
 * [GRPC Client](./cmd/client/main.go)